 Farming in northern Australia, like farming everywhere, is determined by environmental factors, particularly temperature, soil fertility and water.
 The soils in the north are among the world's oldest and have been subject to monsoonal downpours for millions of years.
-This has leached many important minerals out of the soil making it relatively infertile.
-Much of the soils of the north are arid or semi-arid and the rain that does fall tends to be seasonal rather than all year round.
+This has leached many important minerals out of the soil making them relatively infertile.
+Much of the soils of the north are arid or semi-arid and the rain that does fall tends to be seasonal rather than all-year round.
 These factors make intensive farming difficult.
 Cattle farming, therefore, dominates in northern Australia, covering 90 per cent of the land area and accounting for 30 per cent of the nation's total cattle.

 Several government task forces have identified the water that lies in rock layers (known as aquifers) beneath northern Australia as the key to expanding intensive agriculture.
-They have suggested that small-scale intensive farming using groundwater has the potential to triple the amount of cropland in the north from the current 20000 hectares.
-An example of this type of farming (known as mosaic agriculture) is shown in Source 6.
+They have suggested that small-scale intensive farming using groundwater has the potential to triple the amount of cropland in the north from the current 20 000 hectares.
+An example of this type of farming (known as mosaic agriculture) is shown in Source 1.37.

-Source 4 Cropping of sugar cane is carried out near South Johnstone in north Queensland.
+Source 1.35 Cropping of sugar cane is carried out near South Johnstone in north Queensland.

-Source 5 Victoria's Yarra Valley is a significant sheep grazing area.
+Source 1.36 Victoria's Yarra Valley is a significant sheep grazing area.

-Source 6 These circular fields in northern Australia are an example of the result of pivot-circle irrigation using groundwater from aquifers.
+Source 1.37 These circular fields in northern Australia are an example of the result of pivot-circle irrigation using groundwater from aquifers.

-- 1 Describe the main differences between intensive and extensive farming. - 2 What are some of the limiting factors for further intensive farming in northern Australia?
+- Describe the main differences between intensive and extensive farming. - 2 What are some of the limiting factors for further intensive farming in northern Australia?

-- 3 Examine Sources 5 and 6.
-Classify each of these farming types as either intensive or extensive farming. - 4 Select one of the farming types shown in Source 3. - a Describe its distribution in Australia. - b Brainstorm the environmental factors that help to explain this distribution. - 5 Using Source 3, explain why you think fruit and vegetables are often grown near large cities.
+- 3 Examine Sources 1.36 and 1.37.
+Classify each of these farming types as either intensive or extensive farming. - 4 Select one of the farming types shown in Source 1.34. - a Describe its distribution in Australia. - b Brainstorm the environmental factors that help to explain this distribution. - 5 Using Source 1.34, explain why you think fruit and vegetables are often grown near large cities.

-- 6 Describe the current distribution of farming types in northern Australia. - 7 Using the information provided, together with additional research, classify each of the livestock types in Source 1 and crop types in Source 2 according to whether they are examples of extensive or intensive farming.
+- 6 Describe the current distribution of farming types in northern Australia. - 7 Using the information provided, together with additional research, classify each of the livestock types in Source 1.32 and crop types in Source 1.33 according to whether they are examples of extensive or intensive farming.

-2.12 High-tech farming
+High-tech farming